-A copy of the training materials used is attached.
+A copy of the training materials currently used is attached, although we are in the process of updating some of the questions.

-A new version of the Editors' Code of Practice was issued on 1 January.
+A new version of the Editors' Code of Practice was issued on 1 January 2018.
 This was circulated to all editorial staff and copies were placed on notice boards.
-In addition, an article printed in the Production Journal highlighting the changes made to the Code, was drawn to the attention of staff.